Infrared problem in perturbative quantum field theory: Introduction

+where $\Texp$ is the time-ordered exponential and the RHS of the above equation is interpreted as a formal power series in the coupling parameter $e$.
+The interaction vertex $\cL$ is expressed in terms of the free local fields defined in the Fock space.
+These fields play an auxiliary role in the construction and do not coincide with the asymptotic LSZ fields of the interacting retarded/advanced fields that we construct.
+The Bogoliubov operator is the scattering operator in an unphysical theory in which the coupling constant $e$ is replaced with the function $e\,g(x)$.
+In order to solve the familiar UV problem in the construction of this operator we use the Epstein-Glaser method~\cite{epstein1973role,brunetti2000microlocal,hollands2002existence} (the use of the Epstein-Glaser method is not essential in our construction).
+The operators $S^\ras_{\rout/\rin}(g)$ are called the Dollard modifiers and up to finite self-energy renormalization are given by

 where $\mathcal{L}_{\rout}(x)$ and $\mathcal{L}_{\rin}(x)$ are the asymptotic outgoing and incoming vertices and $\aTexp$ is the anti-time-ordered exponential.
 The asymptotic vertices describe the emission or absorption of a photon by an electron or positron whose momentum is unchanged in this process.
 They are given by some non-local functionals of fields which can be expressed in a simple way in terms of the creation and annihilation operators.
-There is no UV problem in the definition of the Dollard modifiers.
-Hence, it is clear that our modified scattering matrix with adiabatic cutoff, given by~\eqref{eq:intro_S_mod_g}, is UV finite.
-The physical modified scattering matrix $S_\rmod$ is defined as the adiabatic limit of~\eqref{eq:intro_S_mod_g}.
-More precisely, we consider the limit
+Finally, the operators $R(\eta,g)$ and $R(\eta,g)^{-1}$, which depend implicitly on the sector measure $\hat\varrho$, are used to implement a coherent transformation to sectors with desired long-range tail of the electromagnetic field (the massless scalar field in the case of the scalar model).
+There is no UV problem in the construction of the operators $S^\ras_{\rout/\rin}(g)$ and $R(\eta,g)$.